Pre-Divorce & Pre-Marital Planning | Silva & Associates

 Whether you are entering a marriage or see yourself heading toward divorce, you need a plan.

-If you are getting married but are worried about how best to protect the assets you already have or the assets you expect to have, we can help you understand your rights and obligations, and develop a plan to protect those assets.
+If you are getting married but are worried about how best to protect the assets you already have or the assets you expect to have, our pre-divorce & marital planning services can help you understand your rights and obligations, and develop a plan to protect those assets.

 If you are contemplating marriage but want to discuss a pre-nuptial or pre-marital agreement, we can meet with you to ensure you understand your options, rights, and responsibilities before preparing or signing such an agreement.
 We do not draft premarital or pre-nuptial agreements, but we can meet with you to review these documents and put together a strategy.
 We can also talk to you about common questions you may have, including: